-Prior to taking over the PSU Women's Soccer program in 2014, Joy had been coaching soccer for eight years at the college, high school and Olympic Development level.
-He began as the Concord (N.H.)
-High School girls coach in 2007-08, and served as head boys soccer coach at Bishop Brady High School from 2011-13, winning NHIAA Coach of the Year honors in 2013.
-Joy has coached youth soccer at various levels and has worked at a soccer player development academy in New Hampshire for four years.
+Prior to taking over the program in 2014, Joy had been coaching soccer for nearly a decade at the college, high school, club and ODP level.
+He served as the head boys' soccer coach at Bishop Brady (Concord, N.H.) from 2011-13, winning NHIAA Coach of the Year honors in 2013.

 “My passion is soccer,” says Joy.
 “Coaching what you love allows for a unique opportunity to not only teach players about their true passion of sport, but to offer a patient hand to guide players through their own life course also.
 Student-athletes have the ability to enhance their college experience by playing the game they love - very few people get a chance to do that.
 I hope to help these women grow as people, set high goals, and show that when a team comes together to accomplish those goals, truly great things can happen."